Secure Sophos Firewall Logs for Support and Analysis

 scp /var/Sophos-Firewall-IPsec-Connections.tar.gz root@192.0.2.10:/root/

-For IPsec errors, it is useful to provide this archive together with the normal firewall logs so that tunnel status, connection information and log entries can be analyzed together.
+Especially for IPsec errors, it is useful to provide this archive along with the normal firewall logs so that tunnel status, connection information, and log entries can be evaluated together.

-Log files may contain sensitive information, for example:
+Log files can contain sensitive information, such as:

 - Public and internal IP addresses